 Question: What is your policy on late work & extra credit?

-Answer: None.
-See the grading section above for the expectation regarding grades.
+Answer: See the grading section above for the expectation regarding grades.
 With the retake policies and mastery expectations, there will be no need for extra credit.
+Work that is submitted late (past the deadlines I have on Canvas), will lead to a loss in points on their Dispositions grade.
+If a student lost ALL points on their Disposition grade but got 100% on everything else in my class, the best grade they will get is a "B."

 LAKE MOUNTAIN MIDDLE SCHOOL does not discriminate on the basis of age, ethnicity, disability, national origin, race, religion, or gender in its programs or activities.
 Please contact a school administrator if you have any questions or concerns.